AF-1/lms-ratingslight/README.md

 ## Installation, bug reports

-You should be able to install *Ratings Light* from *LMS* > *Settings* > *Plugins*
+You should be able to install *Ratings Light* from *LMS* > *Settings* > *Plugins*.

-Or you could download the latest (source code) zip from this repository and drop the folder called *RatingsLight* into your local LMS plugin folder.

-If you want to test a new patch that hasn't made it into a release version yet or you need to install a previous version:
+If you want to test a new patch that hasn't made it into a release version yet or you need to install a previous version you'll have to [install the plugin manually](https://github.com/AF-1/sobras/wiki/Manual-installation-of-LMS-plugins).

-* go to *settings > plugins* and uninstall the currently installed version of Ratings Light.
-* then go to *settings > information*.
-Near the bottom of the page you'll find several plugin folder paths.
-The path you want does not include the word Cache.
-Examples:
-    * *piCorePlayer*: /usr/local/slimserver/Plugins
-    * *Mac*: /Users/yourusername/Library/Application Support/Squeezebox/Plugins
-* now download the version you need:
-    * the *latest* version of Ratings Light (incl. patches not yet released) is on github.
-Click the green Code button and download the zip archive.
-Move the folder called RatingsLight from that archive into the plugin folder mentioned above.
-	* *previously released* versions are available here for a *limited* time after the release of a new version.
-Download the source code zip archive and move the folder called RatingsLight from that archive into the plugin folder mentioned above.
+*Previously released* versions are available here for a *limited* time after the release of a new version.
+The official LMS plugins page is updated about twice a day so it usually takes a couple of hours before new released versions are listed.
-* restart LMS

-BTW it usually takes a couple of hours before released versions show up on the official LMS plugins page.

 If you're **reporting a bug** please **include relevant server log entries and the version number of LMS, RL and your OS**.
-You'll find all of that on the *settings > information* page.
+You'll find all of that on the *LMS > Settings > Information* page.

 Please post bug reports only [**here**](https://forums.slimdevices.com/showthread.php?113344-Announce-Ratings-Light).
 <br><br><br><br>